 - Then, check if the block is gone once the reboot is complete.

-What is secure boot in Windows PC
+What is Secure Boot in Windows PC

 Secure Boot is a built-in security measure found in Windows computers.
 Its purpose is to safeguard against unauthorized code execution during the boot-up sequence.
 Allowing only digitally signed and authenticated bootloaders, kernels, and boot managers to run effectively blocks potential threats such as malware and rootkits.
 The UEFI firmware plays a vital role in verifying these signatures, ensuring the system’s integrity, and effectively countering low-level attacks.